Choose a college

 So, the question is: How?
 What advice can I leave for future WGU students that will help them achieve their goals?

 There were moments when I had to really stop and think whether this school thing was something I could do right now, and I had the same doubts that other working adults do.
 How many plates can I spin before they start to fall off the pole and break?
 Well, the answer is different for everyone.
 My advice is to follow the three things that helped me along:

 Firstly, never be afraid to ask for help.
-Let me admit that the “asking for help” scenario is difficult for me.
+Let me admit that the "asking for help" scenario is difficult for me.
 I am a very independent learner and very hands-on.
-However, when I was taking a class that required clarification on a particular concept or idea so that I could pass the assessment, the course mentors were invaluable.
+However, when I was taking a class that required clarification on a particular concept or idea so that I could pass the assessment, the Course Instructors were invaluable.
 They have the knowledge and the insight to help point students in the right direction.
-The last few classes I took at WGU were outside my comfort zone, but the course mentors helped me through it all.
-In other areas regarding the college and its procedures, the student mentor steps in.
+The last few classes I took at WGU were outside my comfort zone, but the Course Instructors helped me through it all.
+In other areas regarding the college and its procedures, the Program Mentor steps in.

 There are moments that I felt like I was a "low-maintenance" student and didn't give my mentor, Sheila Clark, enough to do, but when I needed her, she was there.
 I could not have done it without her.
 Even on a personal level, it's nice to have a cheerleader, someone who sees that a student has the potential and reminds them of such (even when they have moments when they are starting to freak out because the third submission for an assessment is imminent).
 No matter what personality type a student is, as long as they have the drive to complete a goal, WGU's mentors provide that help and support in spades.